Jamaican fig-eating bat: Dentition

 The dentition is the number and type of teeth that an animal possesses.
 The mammalian jaw is composed of a lower jaw known as the mandible (dentary bone) that houses the lower molars, and an upper jaw commonly referred to as the maxilla that contains the upper molars.
 The dentition of the Jamaican fig-eating bat is specialized for its frugivorous diet.
 The first and second upper molars of the maxilla have a broad surface that is used for shearing fruit.
 In order to maximize contact with fruit, the occlusal surface of the upper first molar is augmented and widened, which amplifies the bat's shearing propensity.
-The crests of the centrocrista (on the upper molar) and the cristid obliqua (on the lower molar) join together to form an expanded shearing surface, which maximizes the shear forces of the bats dentition.
+The crests of the centrocrista (on the upper molar) and the cristid obliqua (on the lower molar) join to form an expanded shearing surface, which maximizes the shear forces of the bats dentition.
 The bat mainly feeds on naseberry, a native fruit of Jamaica that has a fleshy, firm texture.

 The diets of bats are remarkably diverse, ranging from species specializing on fruit, blood, insects, nectar and invertebrates.
 Within the context of phylogenetic history, the diets of bats determine the structure of the dentary.
 When comparing the cross sectional shape of the dentary of frugivorous bats to nectarivorous bats, the data illustrates that the dentary of frugivores has an increased resistance to bending and torsion.
 These results confirm the predictions made by researches based on data collected on the diets of bats and inferred phylogenetic history.
 Frugivorous bats possess a feeding strategy that requires a strong dentary due to their extended periods of chewing and frequent unilateral biting during feeding, which imposes increased torsional stresses on the dentary.
 Conversely, nectarivores rely on their tongue during feeding, resulting in less stress on the dentary.
 Research has revealed that there is no significant difference in the bite forces of insectivorous bats compared to frugivorous bats.
 However, observations have noted that insectivore bats have different feeding behaviors than frugivores, particularly that they do not engage in prolonged periods of unilateral feeding.
 Pertaining to dental characteristics, Ariteus flavescens has a metaconid on m1 and lacks a M3.